- Home

 Factors affecting the degree of confusion:

-The nature of the trade mark itself.
-Broadly, if the trade mark is commonplace, purchasers are not likely to expect exclusive proprietorship.
-See paragraph 3.3 and the comments of Assistant Registrar Farquhar in Jean Patou Parfumeur v Crisena Corp Pty Ltd 20 IPR 660 that it was not surprising more than one trader had selected the trade mark "Joy".
-Expectations, however, are different if the trade mark has a high degree of adaptation to distinguish.
-The word “Wuppertaler”, as applied to bread, could be cited as a trade mark which is out of the ordinary (Re Dandenong Ranges Bakery, AIPC 90-740).
+Broadly, if the trade mark is a descriptive term or image or contains a descriptive term or image as its essential feature, purchasers are less likely to expect exclusive proprietorship.
+See paragraph 3.3 and the comments of Assistant Registrar Farquhar in Jean Patou Parfumeur v Crisena Corp Pty Ltd [1991] AIPC 90-388 that it was not surprising more than one trader had selected the trade mark ‘Joy’.
+Expectations are likely to be different if the trade mark has a high degree of adaptation to distinguish.
+The word ‘Wuppertaler’, as applied to bread is a relevant example (Re Dandenong Ranges Bakery [1990] AIPC 90-740).

 3.2 Whether instances of confusion have in fact occurred

 It is not usual for instances of confusion to be before the examiner.
-The applicant is in a position to say whether or not they are aware of any instances and this information may be included in the evidence declaration.
-In most cases, mention of this matter consists of a brief denial of knowledge of any instances contained within the applicant's declaration.
-Such information, when incorporated in a declaration, will be taken at face value.
+The applicant is in a position to say whether or not they are aware of any instances and this information should be included in the evidence declaration.

 3.3 The honesty or otherwise of the concurrent use